ZackGithui/GameOn/README.md

 # GameOn
 🚧 **Work in Progress** 🚧
-GameOn is an androis application that recommend games to users.
+GameOn is an android application that recommends games to users.